loopbackio/loopback-next/docs/site/hasOne-relation.md

 routes, you need to perform the following steps:

-1. Decorate properties on the source and target models with `@hasOne` and `@belongsTo` to let LoopBack gather the neccessary metadata.
+1. Decorate properties on the source and target models with `@hasOne` and `@belongsTo` to let LoopBack gather the necessary metadata.
 2. Modify the source model repository class to provide access to a constrained target model repository.
 3. Call the constrained target model repository CRUD APIs in your controller methods.

-Right now, LoopBack collects the neccessary metadata and exposes the relation APIs for the `hasOne` relation, but does not guarantee referential integrity.
+Right now, LoopBack collects the necessary metadata and exposes the relation APIs for the `hasOne` relation, but does not guarantee referential integrity.
 This has to be set up by the user or DBA in the underlying database and an example is shown below on how to do it with MySQL.